View of the Heber Valley from Chop'd Coyote on June 5, 2015. Latest update July 15, 2024.

 The terrain is mostly sage brush with small stands of short gambel oak.
 The slope is sun-exposed after early morning, and tends to get hot in summer.
 As the trail zigzags cross the mountain face, there are constant views of the Heber Valley.

-The trail track is machine excavated, so it's broad and flat.
-The turns have been worked so they're smooth and flow well for climbing.
-But when riding downhill, there are a lot of switchbacks that are quite tight or that don't have a decent run-out.
-It's not a high-speed descender.
+The trail is machine excavated, so it's broad and climbs at a gentle rate.
+Most turns have been worked so they're smooth and flow well for climbing.
+But there are some tight switchback-style turns on the steeper slopes that are difficult to clean.
+Downhill, they don't allow speed, and sometimes lack a decent run-out.
+Chop'd Coyote is not a high-speed descender, so for loop rides most bikers would use it as the climbing side of their loop.

 High on the mountain, with Timpanogos and the Heber valley below.